We Have Years Of Experience Guiding Employers Through The Process of Domestic UIF.

 WHO GETS THE UIF NUMBER?

-The employer will be registered as an employer of a domestic worker and the employer will receive the UIF number and any employees they have will be placed under the employer’s UIF number for the time in which they work.
+The employer will be registered as an employer of a domestic employee and the employer will receive the UIF number and any employees they have will be placed under the employer’s UIF number for the time in which they work.
 When your employee leaves you, you terminate them from your profile.
 Employees do not each receive their own UIF number.

 CAN MY EMPLOYEE CLAIM?

 When an employee becomes unemployed due to retrenchment, dismissal or contract expired, or is unable to work due to illness, maternity or adoption leave, they will be able to claim from the fund.
 This is as long as the employer has been contributing to the fund.
 If the employer did not contribute, they will need to settle any arrears owed before the employee can claim any UIF.
 You also need to ensure that salary amounts have been declared for every month that your employee has worked for you.
-This is very important for calculating arrears and for your employee to be able to claim.
+This is very important for calculating outstanding UIF and for your employee to be able to claim.

 HOW DOES PENALTIES AND ARREARS WORK?